K-Sato1995/gatsbyBlog/content/posts/React-context/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Hooks
   - React
-description: A simple explanation about how the context works in React and how to use context with useContext hook.
+description: "A simple explanation about how the context works in React and how to use context with useContext hook."
 ---
 # What is react context